oven-sh/bun/docs/api/semver.md

 console.log(unsorted);
 ```

 If you need other semver functions, feel free to open an issue or pull request.
-In the meantime, you can use `node-semver` directly, as that also works in Bun.